 Cooties: This last election got very caught up in identity politics.
 Yet having a certain demographic doesn’t necessarily mean they are going to represent those interests.

-Alexandria: “Exactly, it is such a tricky thing.
+AOC: “Exactly, it is such a tricky thing.
 Just having a brown face represent us is not good enough.
 We need people with the right background.
 At the end of the day, if your representative is raking in millions of dollars in special interests, it doesn’t matter who they are, they’re going to be influenced to enact policy against the majority of their constituents.”

 Cooties: What do you think about the gentrification that’s going on in the Bronx?

-Alexandria: “Just like the gentrification that’s going on in the rest of the boroughs, it’s extremely hard.
+AOC: “Just like the gentrification that’s going on in the rest of the boroughs, it’s extremely hard.
 I’m experiencing it myself; all working people in New York City are feeling the crushing pressure of gentrification.
 What’s even worse is that the pressure in real estate in New York City is almost entirely artificial in that, if you look at Manhattan, even though almost all the apartments are spoken for, about a half of them are vacant.
 Real estate in New York City is used as a mechanism to launder money and hide wealth; you have this global 1%, oligarchs from Russia, and China, and the Middle East, and in the United States as well, who buy second, third, fourth apartments in New York City to hide their assets.
 As a result, you have half of the apartments in Manhattan being empty.
 If you take a bus through Manhattan, you will be shocked by the amount of empty storefronts that now exist.
 Because the infrastructure situation has been so horrible in New York, I actually started taking the express bus.
 Our infrastructure, particularly in the Bronx, is a huge issue [because] we’re not getting the investment that we need from the State.
 [When] I began taking the bus I started looking.
 There are entire blocks in midtown Manhattan, prime global real-estate, that almost the entire block is empty with the exception of maybe a small ATM branch on the corner.
 The people that actually live here are experiencing so much pressure despite the fact that the majority of these apartments are empty.
 They’re being pushed out to build empty apartments; apartments that will stay vacant.
 And a lot of this is because again, on a local level, our politicians are being bribed by real estate development companies.
 My opponent is one of them; his third largest contributor is Tishman Real Estate, which is responsible for building many of the luxury condominiums and highrises in the city.
 But those people who buy these apartments don’t contribute to the city; they don’t work in the city; they don’t teach our children; they don’t protect us; they don’t put out our fires.
 Most of the time they are elsewhere, and our businesses can’t thrive on people who live in this city for two months out of the year.
 It just doesn’t add up.
 With the Bronx specifically, they’re trying to rezone Jerome Avenue, and this is a huge issue because Jerome Avenue is one of the main avenues in the Bronx, and it’s filled with small businesses.
 They’re trying to rezone it to pave the way for luxury condominiums; and my district is specific.
 New York-14 is one of the only districts that is comprised entirely of working class families.
 We’re one of the last strongholds that the city has left of second and third generation New York families, and no one is out here protecting them because all of our officials have been bought off.
 We can’t allow this to happen, we just cannot allow this to happen.

 Cooties: Having said that, what do you think are the best steps for achieving income equality, as well as gender, sexual, and racial equality?

-Alexandria: I think one of the main things, at least when it comes to the city, is that we need to start examining our policy so that we start incentivizing and creating a city where people have the opportunity to own the homes that they actually live in, so that that is something that is possible for a working person in New York City.
+AOC: I think one of the main things, at least when it comes to the city, is that we need to start examining our policy so that we start incentivizing and creating a city where people have the opportunity to own the homes that they actually live in, so that that is something that is possible for a working person in New York City.
 When it comes to equality in terms of people of color, we need to pay very close attention to criminal justice reform.
 When it comes to gender equity we need to start looking at things like paid parental leave, both paternity and maternity leave.
 There’s so many inequities when it comes to things like the wage gap, and the opportunities that women have in their careers; a lot of that is tied to traditional expectations around motherhood.
 Ultimately feminism is about women choosing the destiny that they want for themselves.
 If a woman wants to choose to stay at home with her children, that should be a choice that she can pursue.
 On the flipside, if a woman wants to choose an entirely different life for herself, we need to make that possible as well.
 Paid paternity leave, maternity leave, and parental leave in general is extremely important in terms of allowing all parents to make the life that makes them happy.
 That’s ultimately what policy should be about.
 Given the fact that we thankfully are at a level of technological advancement in the United States, we need to insure that our policies allow people to lead happy and productive lives.
 Not lives where they need to work 100 hours a week just to feed their children.

 Cooties: How do you think we can best strengthen the feminist movement during Trump’s administration?

-Alexandria: Well, this is such a tricky question.
+AOC: Well, this is such a tricky question.
 I think that a lot of the work that you’re doing is extremely important, because policy changes only after our culture changes.
 Policy is reflective of our cultural beliefs and values.
 For example, we can’t push for single-payer until we’ve made a cultural movement that has won over hearts and minds.
 Personally, I think the question is first, how are we challenging and expanding our ideas culturally in terms of gender equality?
 Then, how do we translate that into policy?
 For example, if you take things like parental leave, the cultural shift that needs to happen is that we need to change the idea just from the default of ‘women always need to take the burden of responsibility for the home entirely into themselves’ to ‘parents should be able to choose that for themselves.’
 A couple should be able to choose how that responsibility is divvied up between the two of them.
 I think the beautiful thing about feminism is that it allows you to make that default choice if you want.
 You know, there are plenty of women out there who are fulfilled being mothers, and we need to allow them, and empower them to make that choice and not feel like they should be anything else.
 [On the other hand], we also need to make it possible for women and men who want to choose a more even distribution, or a different distribution as well.
 I think public policy should be reflective of expanding our options for our life.
 But primarily, we can only change policy after our culture has changed; after we’ve challenged those ideas in our greater culture.
 With gay marriage - that it happened so quickly - it was really one of the fastest and most dramatic movements that went from culture to policy in recent American history.
 When you compare that, for example, to interracial marriage, it took almost 50 years for the United States to reach a 50% cultural approval rate on whether interracial marriage was acceptable.
 It was only 1995 that we were able to cross that threshold.
 We were able to go from gay marriage being a fringe idea in the late 80’s, to hitting that tipping point of having someone like Ellen on television in the late 90’s.
 That broad acceptance in marriage equality was just so fast!
 That’s because our policy was influenced by a quick acceptance culturally.

 “I’m actually a Planned Parenthood baby.
 And the thing that’s ironic is that my mother is quite conservative - she’s an Evangelical Christian.
 But at the same time, Planned Parenthood is one of the only women’s clinics that provides services to low-income or any-income woman.
 They don’t close their doors.
 So when my mother thought that she was pregnant, she walked into a Planned Parenthood, and they were the ones that provided her with that initial prenatal care.
 So it’s just great to be able to benefit from that and tell people that story, and flip that frame that it’s some kind of factory.
 In the state of Texas where they defunded almost every women’s clinic, the maternal mortality rate doubled.
 And these are people who call themselves pro-life.”